Warp Zoned’s Rating Scale

 A seven-point scale means that we don’t use half-points or other decimalized scores, nor do we award sub-scores for things like graphics or replay.
 Each point on the scale is accompanied by a short descriptor:

-7 out of 7 – Must Have It: A masterpiece, this game does everything it set out to do and is destined to become a classic.
+7 out of 7 – Must Have It: A masterpiece, this game did everything it set out to do and is destined to become a classic.

-6 out of 7 – Need It: A game with several tiny imperfections that keep it from being one of the best ever.
+6 out of 7 – Need It: A game with several tiny imperfections that keep it from being one of the best of its kind.

-5 out of 7 – Play It: An above average game with several flaws.
+5 out of 7 – Play It: An above average game with some flaws.
 However, it’s still worth playing.

-4 out of 7 – Try It: An average game that has a lot to like, but it also has at least one major flaw.
+4 out of 7 – Try It: An average game that has a lot to like, but it also has at least one major flaw and probably several minor ones.

 3 out of 7 – Skip It: More bad than good, this game isn’t really worth your time.
 But some players may enjoy it.